Diamond Color Guide: What Is the Diamond Color Scale

 F Color Grade Diamonds

-F color diamonds are at the bottom of the colorless range of diamonds, but still appear colorless to the naked eye.
-What differentiates them from D and E is that they have a slight tint only visible under magnification.
+F color diamonds are at the bottom of the colorless range, but they still appear colorless to the naked eye.
+If you’re comparing F versus D or E color diamonds, the primary difference is that F color diamonds will have a slight tint only visible under magnification.

 Near Colorless Diamonds